ashishpatil3101/lattice-company-test-node.js/README.md

 ## How to Run
 1. clone this project on your local machine
+2. after cloned go to newly created folder then type following command
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Execute content from `database/dump_file.sql` in the MySQL database.
+4. Execute content from `database/dump_file.sql` in the MySQL database.
-4. Create a `.env` file with necessary environment variables.
+5. Create a `.env` file with necessary environment variables.
    - **ENV File Variables:**
      - `PORT=4000`
    - **MySQL Environment Values:**